heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 ## Background

-For this tutorial, there are a few concepts to review:
+The following are a few concepts to review for this tutorial:

 * **Git**: An open-source version control system (VCS) software that serves as a time machine because it records changes to your files and allows you to revert or recall changes you made.
 * **GitHub**: A web-based platform built on Git that can host and manage files and allows you to collaborate with other users on projects.